-When Global Brigades Arrived to the community of Hermita de Saraguasa they had a public, hand-pumped well, which was located approximately .5km from most homes in the community.
-The water was typically pumped into jugs or buckets and carried back to the home for use in cooking, cleaning, and hygiene.
-The well did not have sufficient amounts of water for the entire community.
+When Global Brigades arrived to the community of Ermita de Saraguasca they had a public, hand-pumped well, which was located approximately 5 kilometers from most homes in the community.
+The water was typically pumped into jugs or buckets and carried back to the community member’s homes for cooking, cleaning, and hygiene.
+Unfortunately, the well did not have sufficient amounts of water for the entire community.
 Additionally, the well was completely dry certain months of the year.
-When the well was dry, community members walked approximately 3km to a neighboring community to use their well.
-The walk required community members to hike down a mountain, across a valley, and up the adjacent mountain to arrive at the well – only to carry water 3km back home.
+When the well was dry, community members walked approximately 3 kilometers to a neighboring community to use their well.
+The walk required community members to hike down a mountain, across a valley and up the adjacent mountain to arrive at the well, only to carry the water 3 kilometers back to their homes.

 Water System Solution